Wangchangjen/DeGEC-SR-Net/README.md

 For phase retrieval, GEC-SR is good performance and deGEC-SR is good efficient algorithm.
 For details, please refer to

-C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, ```diff + Decentralized Expectation Consistent Signal Recovery for Phase Retrieval ```, IEEE Transactions on Signal Processing, vol. 68, pp. 1484-1499, 2020.
+C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, "Decentralized Expectation Consistent Signal Recovery for Phase Retrieval", IEEE Transactions on Signal Processing, vol. 68, pp. 1484-1499, 2020.

 However, the convergence iteration of GEC-SR and deGEC-SR are many.
 To reduce iteration number largely, we proposed deGEC-SR-Net to update the damp parameters, please refer to

-C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, Phase Retrieval with Learning Unfolded Expectation Consistent Signal Recovery Algorithm, IEEE Signal Process.
+C. J. Wang, C. K. Wen, S. H. Tsai, and S. Jin, "Phase Retrieval with Learning Unfolded Expectation Consistent Signal Recovery Algorithm", IEEE Signal Process.
 Letters, 2020, to appear.

 We provide the traing codes that you can apply "deGEC-SR-Net" in the  phase retreival problem of different training environment.